appliedtechnology/precourse-git-checkup/kilroyDevs.md

   > Neither did I...

 - Filipe Forssblad
-  > But does one really need to know the definition of recursion to live a good life?
+  > But does one really need to know the definition of recursion to live a good life?¨JohnnyN¨